Mbonyyy/BonyBot_telegram/README.md

 ![PortfolioView](https://user-images.githubusercontent.com/46977988/64050426-ff6c9980-cb45-11e9-8fad-9877967dffb1.PNG)

 2️⃣ Get market data on 600+ cryptocurrencies by typing `price 'ticker'`.
-You will get the live quote from Messario.io API.
+You will get the live quote from [Messario](https://messari.io/).

 ![tutoPrice](https://user-images.githubusercontent.com/46977988/64051910-b8cd6e00-cb4a-11e9-9ab1-c30dbb72eb5c.gif)

-3️⃣ Get top 5 news of the day from CryptoPanic.com API by clicking on the `NEWS` button.
+3️⃣ Get top 5 news of the day from [CryptoPanic](https://cryptopanic.com/) by clicking on the `NEWS` button.
 You can also share them to your contact in Telegram.

 Contribute or support
 -------------------